venus1621/pharmacy-flow-35/MONGODB_SETUP.md

 ```

 ## Testing the Setup

-1. Start MongoDB
-2. Start the backend server (`cd backend && npm start`)
 3. Start the frontend (`npm run dev`)
 4. Navigate to `http://localhost:5173`
-5. Try creating a new pharmacy account
-6. Test the authentication flow

 ## Troubleshooting

 ### Backend Issues

-**MongoDB Connection Failed:**
-- Verify MongoDB is running
 - Check connection string in `.env`
 - For Atlas, check network access and database user permissions

-**Port Already in Use:**
 - Change the `PORT` in `backend/.env`
 - Update `VITE_API_URL` in `.env.local` accordingly